-- Bond beams can be used in masonry bearing walls- to function horizontal members along the top of the walls.
+- Bond beams can be used in masonry bearing walls to function as horizontal members along the top of the walls.

 - They can be used beneath a row of bar joists, so that joist anchors might be embedded into the grout of the bond beams.

-- Bond beam reinforcement can also be used for crack management in which a breakdown occur between the bond beams at the control joints in a wall.
+- Its reinforcement can also be used for crack management in which a breakdown occurs between the bond beams at the control joints in a wall.